makersacademy/chitter-challenge/README.md

 ## Strengths:

 1. I kept it simple this weekend.
 It may just have been a simple challenge, especially considering its similarity to the week's Bookmark Manager Challenge re: user account functionality, but still, a plus for sure.
 I did all my modelling with two small classes and a one-method mixin, and I'm happy with that.
-I also didn't start coding until I had constructed a plan for how I'd write the project that I considered very simple—it took time but was worth the wait.
+I also didn't start coding until I had constructed a 'keep-it-simple' plan for writing the project—it took time but it made a difference.
 2. Not losing focus due to debugging nightmares.
 When it takes several hours to resolve infuriating and cryptic-looking error messages, my concentration can definitely go.
 I managed to stay focussed in spite of that during this challenge.
 That's definitely something to build on moving forwards.